 Dog River Derelict Vessel Removal

-NOAA is supporting the removal of abandoned and derelict vessels in Dog River, Alabama to restore habitat and educate boat owners on how to properly secure and dispose of vessels.
+NOAA supported the removal of abandoned and derelict vessels in Dog River, Alabama to restore habitat and educate boat owners on how to properly secure and dispose of vessels.

 What is the project?

 Many factors can lead to the presence of unsightly and ecologically damaging abandoned or derelict vessels (ADVs) along coastal states.
 In the Gulf of Mexico region, hurricanes often displace or ground vessels.
 Additionally, boat owners neglect or purposefully abandon vessels in rivers and marshes when they become too expensive to maintain.
 ADVs pose an immediate problem for the community and surrounding habitat.